 Consider a supply chain consisting of one traditional manufacturer ("he") seeking green transitions with capital constraints and one well-funded retailer ("she") selling products to consumers with green preferences.
 The bank provides green credit financing to the manufacturer with transition capital constraints under financial incentives.
-The manufacturer's product cost is denoted as c, whereas the wholesale price provided to the retailer is represented as $w_i$ .
+The manufacturer's product cost is denoted as c, whereas the wholesale price provided to the retailer is represented as w_i .
 The consumers buy the products at the retail price p.
-We assume the retail price p is captured by an inverse demand function $p(q) = a - q_i + \gamma e$ [40], where a represents the market size and $\gamma$ is the consumers' green awareness.
+We assume the retail price p is captured by an inverse demand function $p(q) = a - q_i + \gamma e$, where a represents the market size and γ is the consumers' green awareness (Fan et al., 2022).

-We use the parameter $e_i$ (i = P, S) to represent the manufacturer's carbon emission level per unit product after emission reduction.
-Such as Bian et al. [41] and Fan et al. [40], the abatement cost is denoted as $\frac{1}{2}ke_i^2$ .
-Based on the statistical data provided by the People's Bank of China, approximately 68% of green loans are allocated specifically toward initiatives aimed at enhancing emission reduction efficiency.
+We use the parameter $e_i(i = P, S)$ to represent the manufacturer's carbon emission level per unit product after emission reduction.
+Such as Bian et al. (Bian et al., 2020) and Fan et al. (Fan et al., 2022), the abatement cost is denoted as $\frac{1}{2}ke_i^2$.

+Based on the statistical data provided by the People's Bank of China, approximately 68% of green loans are allocated specifically towards initiatives aimed at enhancing emission reduction efficiency.
 Therefore, the manufacturer endeavors to secure the green loan from a financial institution, leveraging the support of the green credit incentive policy.
-Assuming the interest rate of the green loan is $r_i$ and the requested loan amount is $\frac{1}{2}ke_i^2(1 + r_i)$ .
+Assuming the interest rate of the green loan is r_i and the requested loan amount is $\frac{1}{2}ke_i^2(1+r_i)$.
 Without loss of generality, assume the manufacturer's funds available for abatement are zero.

 There are two types of incentives to encourage the manufacturer to invest in emission reduction, which are performance-based incentives and interest subsidies.
 Consistent with financial practice, performance-based incentives policy rewards the bank that employs green credits, whereas interest subsidy provides the manufacturer a certain ratio of green loan interest.
 The difference between subsidy policies is that governments subsidize different targets and costs.
-The government chose instead to provide
+The government chose instead to provide interest subsidy at a ratio θ to the manufacturer or subsidies at ratio δ to the bank.
+Other relevant parameters are listed in Table 1.

-Table 1 Notations
+Table 1.
+Notations.

 Notation Description

 Wi Unit wholesale price of the product

-e i Unit carbon emission level of the product
+e_i Unit carbon emission level of the product

-$q_i$ Order quantity
+q_i Order Quantity

-$r_i$ The interest rate of green credit
+r_i The interest rate of green credit

-р Unit price of the product
+p Unit price of the product

-а Total market
+а Total Market

 С Unit cost of the manufacturer's product

 k Cost factor related to the unit carbon emission level

 γ Consumers' green awareness

-δ Awards ratio under performance-based

-incentives, $0 < \delta < 1$
+δ Awards ratio under performance-based incentives, $0 < \delta < 1$

-$\theta$ Subsidy ratio under interest subsidy policy, $0 < \theta < 1$
+heta Subsidy ratio under interest subsidy policy, $0 < \theta < 1$

-$\pi_i^M$ Manufacturer's profit
+π_i^M Manufacturer's profit

-$\pi^R_i$ Retailer's profit
+π_i^R Retailer's profit

-$\pi^B_i$ Bank's profit
+$\pi^M_i \\ \pi^R_i \\ \pi^B_i \\ C_i$ Bank's profit

-$C_i$ Cost of government under each policy
+C_i Cost of government under each policy

 b Environmental damage to unit product